Making quieter technology

 uBlacklist removes spammy websites from Google search results.
 I use it to hide Pinterest and Quora, but also low-quality high-ranking websites like Forbes and MakeUseOf.

 I increasingly rely on ChatGPT to get answers without sifting through pages of ad-infested blogspam.
-It’s unreasonably effective.
+For certain queries, it’s unreasonably effective.

 Notifications